andreimc/toy-robot/README.md

 ## Testing

-To run the feature specs, ensuring the robot behaves as expected, run:

-    bundle exec rake features

 The run the unit tests, ensuring each part of the application is behaving as expected, run:

     bundle exec rake